vladigleba/vladigleba.github.io/posts/gospel/god.md

 > *I will bless the LORD at all times*: his praise shall continually be in my mouth.
 My soul shall make her boast in the LORD: the humble shall hear thereof, and be glad.
 O *magnify the LORD with me, and let us exalt his name together*.
 I sought the LORD, and he heard me, and delivered me from all my fears.
 {% ct 'Psalm 34:1-4' %}

+## Will His name ever cease to be blessed?

+> Daniel answered and said, Blessed be the name of God *for ever and ever*: for wisdom and might are his.
+{% ct 'Daniel 2:20' %}